jenkins-infra/kubernetes-management/README.md

 git clone https://github.com/jenkins-infra/charts-secrets.git ./secrets
 ```

-Then, you can edit a secret by usingh the `sops ./secrets/.../<your yaml file>` command.
+Then, you can edit a secret by using the `sops ./secrets/.../<your yaml file>` command.

 ## Docker